linode/docs/docs/applications/configuration-management/use-and-modify-official-saltstack-formulas/index.md

     pkgname: timezone
     {{</ file >}}

-1. If you cloned the timezone-formula to your master instead of adding the formula as a GitFS remote, add the timezone-formula's directory to the Salt master's `file_roots` configuration.:
+1. If you cloned the timezone-formula to your master instead of adding the formula as a GitFS remote, add the timezone-formula's directory to the Salt master's `file_roots` configuration:

     {{< file "/etc/salt/master">}}
 file_roots: